Online Master’s Programs in Interior Design

 Paying for a master’s in interior design online program can be a significant financial investment.
 Many options exist that can assist students with costs, including federal student aid and scholarship opportunities for graduate students.
 An online master’s program allows learners to continue working while attending school, providing extra financial stability.

-Learners who need additional financing should start by filling out a Free Application for Federal Student Aid (FAFSA) application.
+- Federal Financial Aid Learners who need additional financing should start by filling out a Free Application for Federal Student Aid (FAFSA) application.
 Eligible students may qualify for low-interest loans or grants that do not need to be paid back.
 Federal student aid is also available to graduate students.

-Many professional organizations offer scholarships for graduate-level students.
+- Scholarships from Professional Organizations Many professional organizations offer scholarships for graduate-level students.
 These range from several hundred to several thousand dollars.
 For example, the American Society of Interior Designers offers a $4,000 Legacy Scholarship for Graduate Students, which is awarded based on academic achievement and a personal statement.

-Many master's programs in interior design offer degree-specific scholarships.
-For example, the University of Nebraska offers a master's degree in architecture with a focus in interior design.
+- Program Scholarships Many master’s programs in interior design offer degree-specific scholarships.
+For example, the University of Nebraska offers a master’s degree in architecture with a focus in interior design.
 Incoming students can apply for the alumni scholarship fund through the architecture program.

-Some scholarships are based on a student's demographics or personal traits.
+- Scholarships by Demographic Some scholarships are based on a student’s demographics or personal traits.
 For instance, the Network of Executive Women in Hospitality offers scholarships to students in hospitality courses, including interior design.
 The NEWH San Francisco Bay Area Scholarship awards up to $10,000 to students that meet location, program, and academic requirements.

 Discover schools with the programs and courses you’re interested in, and start learning today.